intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 - Copy a previously trained model to the local node; currently TensorFlow, PyTorch, Caffe, BigDL and OpenVINO models are supported.
 - Install Analytics Zoo on the local node (e.g., using a single pip install command)
 - Configure Cluster Server on the local node, including the file path to the trained model and the address of the cluster (such as Apache Hadoop YARN cluster, Spark Cluster, K8s cluster, etc.).
-Please note that you only need to deploy the Cluster Serving solution on a single local node, and no modifications are needed for the (YARN or K8s) cluster.
+Please note that you only need to deploy the Cluster Serving solution on a single local node, and NO modifications are needed for the (YARN or K8s) cluster.

 #### 2. Launch the Cluster Serving service

 You can launch the Cluster Serving service by running the startup script on the local node.
 Under the hood, Cluster Serving will automatically deploy the trained model and serve the model inference requests across the cluster in a distributed fashion.
 You may monitor its runtime status (such as inference throughput) using TensorBoard.

 #### 3. Distributed, real-time (streaming) inference

 Cluster Serving provides a simple pub/sub API to the users, so that you can easily send the inference requests to an input queue (currently Redis Streams is used) using a simple Python API.

 Cluster Serving will then read the requests from the Redis stream, run the distributed real-time inference across the cluster (using Spark Streaming or Flink), and return the results back through Redis.
-As a result, you may get the inference results again using a simple Python API, such as:
+As a result, you may get the inference results again using a simple Python API.

 ## Deploy your Own Cluster Serving